The role of Sutton Information Advice and Support Service (SIASS) is to ensure

 How we ensure impartiality:

-Staff will respect parents/carer’s and young people’s decisions without making judgements, irrespective of their own views as individuals.
+- Staff will respect parents’ and young people’s decisions without making judgements, irrespective of their own views as individuals.

-Staff will empower parents/carers, children and young people to speak for themselves and make their own decisions.
-Making it clear that the best outcomes for children with SEN and disabilities are the ultimate aims of SIASS, and their role is to support parent/carers, children and young people to achieve this.
+- Staff will empower parents, children and young people to speak for themselves and make their own decisions, making it clear that the best outcomes for children with SEN and disabilities are the ultimate aims of SIASS, and their role is to support parents, carers, children and young people to achieve this.

 - All staff will be made aware of the Impartiality Policy.